cheungis/tic-tac-toe/README.md

 # tic-tac-toe
-A tic tac toe game created using pygame module.
+A simple tic-tac-toe game created using pygame module.
+Created in my first semester of University.
+Built using the Python language.